7 Female-Founded Brands We Love

-International Women’s Day celebrates the many cultural, political and socio-economic achievements women have made over the years.
-As a female owned and led business, we believe that a single day isn’t enough to truly celebrate women.
-This is why we constantly feature the accomplishments of women and partner with female-founded brands throughout the year.
+It’s a day to celebrate the many achievements of women all over the world.
+As a female-owned and led business, we believe that a single day isn’t enough to truly recognize women’s contributions.
+This is why we regularly feature the accomplishments of women and partner with female-founded brands throughout the year.

-Today, I’d like to share with you 7 amazing female-led brands that my team members and I love and support.
+Today, I’d like to highlight seven brands, founded by women, that my team members and I love.

 Women, inclusivity and fairness are at the heart of this sustainable, cruelty-free cosmetics brand, which was founded by Melodie in 2014.
 From Elate’s green certified, fair trade bamboo packaging to their primarily organic and always fair trade ingredients, this company allows people to buy well, use less and love themselves (and the Earth) more!

-Making a positive impact is very important to the Elate team with 2% of sales going towards charitable causes through their Social and Environmental Impact Program.
+Making a positive impact is very important to the Elate team.
+They donate 2% of sales to charitable causes through their Social and Environmental Impact Program.

 I’ve been using Elate products for a few years.
-It’s not only one of my top picks for sustainable makeup, but a favourite of Angélique’s (our Customer Excellence Lead) as well.
+It’s not only one of my top picks for sustainable makeup, it’s also a favourite of Angélique (our Sales + Operations Coordinator) as well.
 Their Crème Lipstick in the shade Plush is my go-to and Angélique loves wearing Elate’s Essential Mascara.

-Cofounded by sisters Pippa, a business-wiz, and Neige, an alchemist, Routine offers effective deodorants in 20 different scents.
+Co-founded by sisters, Pippa (a business-wiz) and Neige (an alchemist), Routine offers effective deodorants in over 15 different scents.
 Their formulas range from vegan to baking soda free and are made from clean, wholesome ingredients.

 My personal favourite is The Curator stick, which I look forward to applying every morning.
 Aside from its fresh, herbaceous aroma, I also love that it's packaged in a combo of cardboard and 100% post consumer recycled plastic.